TGElder/finance/README.md

 1|Personal|100000|21-05-17
 2|Savings|1000000|21-05-17

+The system will always use the last reading (highest id) for each account.

 ## transfers.csv ##

 Use this to transfer money in and out of your virtual accounts.
 For example, I might initially add a transfer to note that some of my savings are allocated to my holiday fund: